hmeng/the-gen-z-catechism/chapters/post-38.md

 ---
-layout: default
+layout: chapter
-title: "Post 38"
+title: "Post #38: Are we secure in our salvation?"
 ---
 # Post #38: Are we secure in our salvation?